axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements

+## 2/16/2018 9:59:56 AM

+There are now eight projects.
+The eighth allows for multiple productive inputs, as a prelude to dealing with profit equalization
+The code for accumulation has been substantially upgraded to deal with multiple means of production.
+The five benchmark projects are working (see below).
+New executable

 ## 2/13/2018 8:49:42 AM

 There are now seven projects.
 Of these, five benchmark projects are working (see below) The spreadsheet for expanded reproduction (in the 'docs' folder) now also contains a worksheet for simple reproduction, and more extended annotations.
 New executable.

 ## 2/12/2018 5:32:32 PM